25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    }
    ```

-2. Using **"callback refs"**, which gives more fine-grain control over when refs are set and unset.
+2. Using **"callback refs"**, which gives more fine-grain control over when refs are set and unset
-   - Instead of passing a s`ref` attribute created by `createRef()`, you can pass a function.
+   - Instead of passing a s`ref` attribute created by `createRef()`, you can pass a function
-   - The function receives the React component instance or HTML DOM element as its argument, which can be stored and accessed elsewhere.
+   - The function receives the React component instance or HTML DOM element as its argument, which can be stored and accessed elsewhere

    ```jsx
    class CustomTextInput extends React.Component {